mobizt/ESP-Signer/README.md

 See [How to Create Service Account Private Key](#how-to-create-service-account-private-key) below.

+This library supports ESP8266, ESP32 and Raspberry Pi Pico (RP2040).

-This library supports ESP8266 and ESP32 MCU from Espressif.
+This library supports native ethernet for ESP8266 and ESP32 and SPI Ethernet for Raspberry Pi Pico.

-Supports ethernet in ESP32 using LAN8720, TLK110 and IP101 Ethernet modules and ESP8266 using ENC28J60, W5100 and W5500 Ethernet modules.
+And other network interface clients e.g., WiFiClient, EthernetClient and GSMClient are also supported.

 ## Tested Devices